 Indigenous women are not represented as a legal entity under the Constitution, laws and policies of Nepal.
-In a patriarchal society like ours, indigenous women with disabilities are impacted by generational poverty, wealth inequality, lack of resources and infrastructures.
+In a patriarchal society like ours, young indigenous women with disabilities are impacted by generational poverty, wealth inequality, lack of resources and infrastructures.
 Often, they endure bonded labor, human trafficking, rape, forced sterilization and other serious violations of their human rights and women with disabilities lack education, health, employment and rehabilitation imbedded with stereotypes beliefs, stigma and negative perceptions

-NIDWAN works to bring awareness about these issues in an integrated manner in coordination and collaboration with all right holders, Governmental Institutions and development partners at national, regional and at international level.
+NIDWAN works to bring awareness about these marginalized issues in an integrated manner in coordination and collaboration with all right holders, governmental institutions, academia, and development partners at national, regional and at international level.

 NIDWAN take actions at grass root and community level to dismantle barriers, and focus on the need of education, empowerment, development delivery and research, adapted infrastructures and a more equitable society to progress towards sustainable development.

-NIDWAN recognizes the multiple layers of identities and its impacts on the most marginalized groups and stands for respecting the diversity within all of us and for building together a better and more inclusive World
+NIDWAN recognizes the multiple layers of identities and its impacts on the most marginalized groups and stands for respecting the diversity within all of us for building together a better and more inclusive world.

 Copyright © 2019 NIDWAN.
 All Rights Reserved.